jasonjewik/vcla_2020/README.md

   - displays a graphical representation of the coordinates in GTAV_program/drivedata/\*.csv

+- `test_results.py`
+  - unpickles the results in GTAV_program/drivedata/results
+  - uses cv2 to show the images
+  - prints the predicted keys to terminal

 ## To Do

 - [x] Parse drivedata CSV files
 - [x] Test on Windows
-- [ ] Train YOLOv3 model to determine braking/not-braking
+- [x] Train YOLOv3 model to determine braking/not-braking
+- [ ] Figure out why cv2.imshow has a GTK error on my machine
+- [ ] Run YOLOv3 model on cropped images to detect braking
+- [ ] Change `parse_turns.py` to print out keys

 ## Further Notes